Reasoning Runtime Behavior of a Program with LLM: How Far Are We?: Experimental Setup

 \subsection{Prompt Design}

 In our work, we utilize prompting to evaluate code LLMs with our code reasoning tasks.
-We refer a recent study~\cite{gu2024cruxeval} on code reasoning and design our prompt templates as illustrated in Figure~\ref{fig:prompt}.
-For classic few-shot prompting, our prompt template mainly consists of five parts including system message, few-shot demonstrations, program, question, and answer.
+We refer to a recent study~\cite{gu2024cruxeval} on code reasoning and design our prompt templates as illustrated in Fig.~\ref{fig:prompt}.
+For classic few-shot prompting, our prompt template consists mainly of five parts, including the system message, few-shot demonstrations, program, question, and answer.
 If Chain-of-Thought (CoT)~\cite{wei2022chain} prompting is utilized, the thoughts are added into the prompt template as well as the examples in it.
-Both few-shot prompting and CoT prompting are widely applied in various tasks~\cite{song2023comprehensive,wei2022chain}, including reasoning tasks~\cite{gu2024cruxeval}.
+Both few-shot prompting and CoT prompting are widely applied in various tasks~\cite{icse24_code_suggestion_rag,song2023comprehensive,wei2022chain}, including reasoning tasks~\cite{gu2024cruxeval}.